ropensci-archive/roweb2/readme.md

 For a post about your peer-reviewed package you should:
 - browse other posts about peer-reviewed packages with tag '[software-peer-review](https://ropensci.org/tags/software-peer-review/)'
-- consider giving some narrative on motivation for creating the package and share an interesting use case
+- consider giving some narrative on motivation for creating the package, or something you learned in the process, and share an interesting use case
 - acknowledge reviewers by name with links to their GitHub or Twitter; no need to explicitly acknowledge the editor
 - acknowledge other contributors, if any
 - consider ending by pointing to open issues that readers might work on